MauricioAI/diagnosis_inflammatory_bowel_disease/README.md

-It is suggested that the following works be cited with the use of this repository:
+**It is suggested that the following works be cited with the use of this repository:**

   [1] Maurício, J., Domingues, I. Distinguishing between Crohn’s disease and ulcerative colitis using deep learning models with interpretability.
-Pattern Anal Applic (2024).
+Pattern Anal Applic (2024)

   [2] Maurício, J., Domingues, I. (2024).
 Knowledge Distillation of Vision Transformers and Convolutional Networks to Predict Inflammatory Bowel Disease.
 In: Vasconcelos, V., Domingues, I., Paredes, S. (eds) Progress in Pattern Recognition, Image Analysis, Computer Vision, and Applications.
 CIARP 2023.
 Lecture Notes in Computer Science, vol 14469.
 Springer, Cham. https://doi.org/10.1007/978-3-031-49018-7_27.

   [3] Maurício, J., Domingues, I. (2023).
 Deep Neural Networks to Distinguish Between Crohn’s Disease and Ulcerative Colitis.
 In: Pertusa, A., Gallego, A.J., Sánchez, J.A., Domingues, I. (eds) Pattern Recognition and Image Analysis.
 IbPRIA 2023.
 Lecture Notes in Computer Science, vol 14062.
 Springer, Cham. https://doi.org/10.1007/978-3-031-36616-1_42

 @article{mauricio2024distinguishing,